ustyn/python_basic_may2022/lesson_3/README.md

 The syntax of the list comrehension looks like:
 `[<expression> for <item> in <iterable> | if <condition>]`

-List comprehension may perform or may not perform operation with element.
+List comprehension may perform or may not perform operation with element (just taking element as is without conversions).

 List comprehension may contain or may not contain additional condition.